umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/Partial-View-Macros/index.md

     	@inherits Umbraco.Web.Macros.PartialViewMacroPage

-4. replace each reference to `Model` to `CurrentPage`
+4. Replace each reference to `Model` to `CurrentPage`
-5. change the reference in the CMS back-end (under Developer/Macros) using the partial view macro instead of the macro script.
+5. Change the reference in the CMS back-end (under Developer/Macros) using the partial view macro instead of the macro script.